jayaghosh-art/WebMiniProject/README.md

 * **JavaScript (ES6):** Interactive components like mobile navigation and scroll animations.
 * **GitHub Pages:** Deployment and hosting.

-## 📸 Preview

-> [!TIP]
-> Drag and drop a screenshot of your website here to make this README pop!

----

 ## 🚀 Getting Started